microsoft/pxt-microbit/docs/courses/csintro/radio/activity.md

 Guide the students in creating programs that use the radio communication blocks to send and receive data between two micro:bits.

-Notes:
+**Notes:**

-* When using the radio blocks, the micro:bit simulator will show two micro:bits
+* When using the radio blocks, the micro:bit simulator will show two micro:bits.
 * In the simulator, a radio transmission icon will appear in the top right corner of the micro:bit.
 The icon will light up as the micro:bit is transmitting data.
 * In the simulator, all the code in the coding workspace runs on both virtual micro:bits.
 You should include for how to send data as well as what to do when it receives data.

 ## Marco Polo

 Send and receive strings between micro:bits.
 On button A pressed, we will send the string Marco and on button B pressed we will send the string Polo.

 * When communicating between micro:bits, it is important that the micro:bits involved are all using the same group ID.
 So, the first thing we will do is set the group ID number.
 * From the Radio menu, drag a 'radio set group' block to the coding workspace and place the block into the on start block.
-* In the 'radio set group block', leave the default value of 1 for the group ID
+* In the 'radio set group block', leave the default value of 1 for the group ID.

 ```blocks
 radio.setGroup(1)